 He is such a versatile guitarist that he shouldn’t be considered purely as a jazz player like many others on this list, however, he truly is a master jazz player!

-A child prodigy, receiving praise from the likes of Carlos Santana, and being mentored by other legends like Pat Metheny, Lage is one of the foremost guitarists of his generation.
+A child prodigy, receiving praise from the likes of Carlos Santana, and being mentored by other jazz legends like Pat Metheny, Lage is one of the foremost guitarists of his generation.

 Known for his sophisticated improvisational ability, intricate compositions, and beautiful tone, Lage is truly one of the most exciting musicians recording today.